-This article contains affiliate links.
 This article was first published in October 2015 and has been updated several times, last time in June 2019.

 Singaporeans and expats love a good weekend getaway to one of the great islands near Singapore.
 We all look for opportunities to escape.
 Despite being an island and indeed having a long coast line, Singapore is not a beach destination per se so when we want to go on a beach vacation we look for the beach resorts near Singapore in the islands of Malaysia or Indonesia.